bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 ### Using a template

-There are currently two GatewayService templates supported by the `gwa` command line interface (CLI).
+There are currently two gateway configuration templates supported by the `gwa` command line interface (CLI).

 They are:
 - `kong-httpbin`, which creates a basic, unprotected service, and